windvalley/dot-hammerspoon/README.md

 - Application quick launch or switch.
 - Application window manipulation, such as movement, stretch or shrink, change position, etc.
 - Quickly switch to the specified input method.
+- System management, such as lock screen, restart system, etc.
 - Toggle the keybindings cheatsheet.
 - Keep the desktop wallpaper the same as the bing daily picture.
 - Auto reload configuration when lua files changes.